Assistance And Guidance For Employees With RSUs And Employee Equity

 Community Property Versus Separate Property

 In order to understand how RSUs factor into a divorce settlement, we first need to consider how property is handled in divorce.
-Since California is a community property state, assets acquired after the start of marriage are considered community property, which is then divided equally between both spouses.
+Since California is a community property state, assets acquired after the start of marriage are considered community property, and those assets are divided equally between both spouses.

 The Importance Of Accurate Valuation